Near Maeystown in Monroe County, Illinois — The American Midwest (Great Lakes)

 Erected 1976 by Woodmen of the World Life Insurance Society of Omaha Nebraska Waterloo Illinois, Camp no. 0233.

 Location.
-38° 13.603′ N, 90° 13.976′ W. Marker is near Maeystown, Illinois, in Monroe County.
-Marker is on Maeystown Road, on the left when traveling south.
+Marker has been reported missing.
+It was located near 38° 13.603′ N, 90° 13.976′ W. Marker was near Maeystown, Illinois, in Monroe County.
+Marker was on Maeystown Road, on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Maeystown IL 62256, United States of America.
+Marker was in this post office area: Maeystown IL 62256, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies Maeystown (about 400 feet away, measured in a direct line); Village of Maeystown (about 400 feet away); St. John's First Church (approx. 0.2 miles away); The Village of Maeystown, Ill. (approx. 0.3 miles away); William H. Bissell (approx. 2.4 miles away); Pioneer Mill (approx. 2.4 miles away); Salem-Baum Evangelical Church (approx. 4.4 miles away); In Memory of Robert Kidd (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies.
+Maeystown (about 400 feet away, measured in a direct line); Village of Maeystown (about 400 feet away); St. John's First Church (approx. 0.2 miles away); The Village of Maeystown, Ill. (approx. 0.3 miles away); William H. Bissell (approx. 2.4 miles away); Pioneer Mill (approx. 2.4 miles away); Immaculate Conception Church (approx. 2.7 miles away); Holy Cross Lutheran Cemetery (approx. 4.2 miles away).
 Touch for a list and map of all markers in Maeystown.

 Credits.
-This page was last revised on January 16, 2020.
-This page originally submitted on September 30, 2019.
-This page has been viewed 75 times since then and 9 times this year.
-Photos: 1. submitted on September 30, 2019.
-2. submitted on January 15, 2020, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.
+This page was last revised on August 31, 2022.
+It was originally submitted on September 30, 2019.
+This page has been viewed 95 times since then and 57 times this year.
+Last updated on August 23, 2022, by Edward Troxel of Creal Springs, Illinois. • Bill Pfingsten was the editor who published this page.